CSA-OCP-GER/text-analytics/README.md

 ## Text Analytics

-:triangular_flag_on_post: **Goal:** Leverage Text Analytics API for extracting sentiment, key phrases, and entities from text
+:triangular_flag_on_post: **Goal:** Leverage Text Analytics API for extracting language, sentiment, key phrases, and entities from text

 In the language of your choice (Python solution is provided), write a small scripts that